 Severe storms are often accompanied by power blackouts.
 A battery powered backup sump pump may be a prudent investment.
 Most pumps are made to fit in beside the main sump pump and also have an audible alarm that warns the main pump has failed so that you can attend to its repair or replacement.
 There are also water powered backup sump pumps available that run by water flowing through the pump impeller.

 Not sure where to begin?
-Let Carter Plumbing’s licensed Plumbers help you understand, assess your needs and get the most from the Basement Flood Protection
+If you need sump pump installation in Indianapolis let Carter Plumbing’s licensed Plumbers help you understand, assess your needs and get the most from the Basement Flood Protection.